 This is all readily possible because the ‘Physis’ instruments (Envoy, Sonus and Regent lines) are all based on software generation of the voices and control architecture so it is simply a matter of ‘loading’ a new version of the firmware to make the changes.
-We suggest you also watch the video tutorial series (12 videos) explaining the features of the Envoy, Regent and Sonus organ ranges if you haven’t done so already.
+We suggest you also watch the video series (12 videos) explaining the features of the Envoy, Regent and Sonus organ ranges if you haven’t done so already.

 At the end of the day however the only thing that really matters is what the instrument sounds like.
 The video that you can now enjoy allows you to listen in far greater detail to the organ than any other material we have so far published.
 So we hope you can hear for yourself the remarkable quality that this instrument and indeed all ‘Physis’ based instruments deliver.